Vestigial anyon condensation in kagome quantum spin liquids: Discussion

-\paragraph*{Discussion.} In this work, we construct a concrete coupled Kagome QSL model for anyon condensation, and solve it with unbiased QMC numerics.
-Our vestigial anyon condensation process from QSL-I to QSL-II and eventually to the trivial singlet phase, is in full consistency with the topological field theory analysis, and our dynamics spectra provide the experimental relavent signature for its detection.
-This work paves the way of investigating anyon condensation in more realistic quantum many-body models and eventually real materials.
+In this work, we construct a concrete coupled kagome QSL model for anyon condensation, and solve it with unbiased QMC numerics.
+Our vestigial anyon condensation process from QSL-I to QSL-II and eventually to the trivial singlet phase, is fully consistent with the topological field theory analysis, and our dynamics spectra provide the experimental relevant signature for its detection.
+This work paves the way for investigation of anyon condensation in more realistic quantum many-body models and eventually real materials.